Should I Get a Dog If You Work Full time?

 Conclusion.

 The reality is – most of us have to work.
 Of course, this is a shame for people who crave a dog, but broadly speaking it’s a difficult thing to balance.
-Not impossible with a bit of thinking out of the box.
-Much thought and soul searching is definitely needed.
+However, its not impossible, with a bit of thinking out of the box.
+Much thought and soul searching is definitely needed, though.